 Day 1: Arrival and Preparation

 Students arrive at Bass Lake the morning of the course start date.
 Transportation is provided from the Fresno airport to the Summit base.
-Shortly after introductions, the Summit staff will provide basic instruction on packing packs and what to bring for our 8-day trek.
+Shortly after introductions, the Summit staff will provide basic instruction on packing packs and what to bring for our 6-day trek.
+After we are packed we will drive to the trailhead (transportation provided) and hike to our first campsite.

 Students will be pushed a little farther outside of their comfort zones by attempting to scale some of the Sierra’s fine granite at our climbing and rappelling sites.
 Through this adventure components students will learn valuable lessons about communication, trust and leadership.